Computing & ICT, Business Studies & Economics

 Business is a subject that is continually evolving and is especially interesting for students who have never studied it before, where hopefully we will discover the next “Apprentice” or future “Dragons Den” entrepreneurs!

 In economics we are hoping to shape the understanding of how both the national and international economy works.
-Economics is studied at A level and we engage students in considering the causes and solutions to global economic problems such as the financial crisis and world poverty.
+Economics is studied at A level and we engage students in considering the causes and solutions to national and global economic problems such as BREXIT, the energy crisis, inequality and world poverty.

 Courses we run

-Business studies is a subject that students are introduced to in Year 9.
-It is a very popular option at Key Stage 4 (End of Year 9) where currently we offer two courses - Edexcel GCSE Business Studies and BTEC First Award in Enterprise.
+It is a very popular option at Key Stage 4 where currently we offer two courses - Edexcel GCSE Business Studies and BTEC First Award in Enterprise Level 2.

 In the sixth form, Edexcel Business Studies and Edexcel Economics are offered at A level and Level 3 Cambridge Technical; Business which is a double A level equivalent.
 These subjects are among the most popular chosen subjects in the whole sixth form.